rsnodgrass/hass-xantech/README.md

-# Monoprice & Xantech Multi-Zone Amplifier Control for Home Assistant
+# Xantech + Monoprice Multi-Zone Amplifier Control for Home Assistant

 ***NOTE: THIS IS NOT WORKING YET***